-Heritage Auctions is returning to the yellow brick road just one year after conducting one of the most significant auctions in the history of entertainment memorabilia, headlined by the record-breaking $32.5 million sale of "The Wizard of Oz" Ruby Red Slippers.
+Heritage Auctions returned to the yellow brick road just one year after conducting one of the most significant auctions in the history of entertainment memorabilia, headlined by the record-breaking $32.5 million sale of "The Wizard of Oz" ruby red slippers.

-Timed with the release of the second film in the "Wicked" series, the Wicked Witch's hat is poised to hit the auction block next month.
-One of a handful of surviving examples from the film, it is one of only two known to exist with its original chinstrap — both used in the film's flying scenes.
+One of a handful of surviving examples from the film, the hat is one of only two known to exist with its original chinstrap — both used in the film's flying scenes.

 The other was sold during Heritage's 2024 auction for $2.93 million.

-“Few treasures in Hollywood history are as instantly recognizable — or as powerfully evocative — as the Wicked Witch’s hat,” Joe Maddalena, Executive Vice President of Heritage Auctions, said in a statement.
+“Few treasures in Hollywood history are as instantly recognizable — or as powerfully evocative — as the Wicked Witch’s hat,” Joe Maddalena, Heritage executive vice president, said in a statement.
 “It represents not only one of the screen’s greatest villains, but also the craftsmanship, imagination and storytelling that made The Wizard of Oz a cornerstone of cinematic history.”

 This piece was acquired in 1970 from David Weisz, the same auctioneer who conducted the MGM studio sale the same year.